Synchronized step multilevel Markov chain Monte Carlo: Introduction

-Several existing works have proposed different coupling methods.
-The authors in \cite{dodwell2015hierarchical} use the idea of proposing a point from the coarse chain as a candidate for the fine chain.
-This idea was previously explored in detail by the authors in \cite{christen_markov_2005}, where they provided some bounds on the closeness of the posteriors for their framework to be effective.
-Note that samples are proposed from an approximation to the true coarse posterior leading to bias in the estimator \cite{dodwell2015hierarchical,madrigal-cianci_analysis_2023}.
-The authors in \cite{lykkegaard_multilevel_2023} expand on the coarse proposal idea to create ergodic chains by using recursivity and an adaptive delayed acceptance framework.
-Independent proposals are explored in \cite{madrigal-cianci_analysis_2023} where chains are coerced to accept the same proposed point from the sampler.
-The authors also provide restrictive conditions on the proposal for the chains to be ergodic.
-To leverage state dependent proposals, the same authors in \cite{cianci_thesis} introduce the maximal coupling method in the MLMC framework.
-Recently, other interesting applications of coupling have been applied to create unbiased estimators \cite{jacob_unbiased_2019,heng_unbiased_2023}.
-Existing methodologies improve correlation of the output functionals by forcing the coarse and fine chains to accept the same proposed point.
-However, these methods are not always effective, especially when the posteriors at different levels are significantly different, necessitating the need for a more robust coupling methodology.
+Several related methodologies have been proposed in the literature for constructing such couplings within multilevel MCMC (ML-MCMC) estimators.
+Dodwell et al.~\cite{dodwell2015hierarchical} integrate a delayed acceptance strategy within ML-MCMC by proposing a point from a low-fidelity (coarse) MCMC chain as a candidate for the high-fidelity (fine) MCMC chain.
+The foundational delayed acceptance idea was formalized by Christen and Fox~\cite{christen_markov_2005}, who demonstrate that the method is effective only when the low-fidelity model is a good approximation of the high-fidelity model.
+Lykkegaard et al.~\cite{lykkegaard_multilevel_2023} expand on the delayed acceptance proposal idea by creating ergodic chains using recursivity and leveraging an adaptive error model (AEM) to correct for dissimilar posteriors.
+Similarly, specialized proposals are explored in~\cite{DILIMultilevel2024}, which integrates delayed acceptance with dimension independent likelihood informed (DILI) MCMC~\cite{DILI2016}.
+Independent proposals are analyzed by Cianci et al.~\cite{madrigal-cianci_analysis_2023}, where chains are coerced to accept the same proposed point from the independent sampler.
+However, the authors provide restrictive conditions on the independent proposal to ensure ergodicity.
+To enable state dependent proposals, Cianci and Pablo~\cite{cianci_thesis} used the maximal coupling technique in the ML-MCMC framework.
+Recently, other interesting applications of coupling have been applied to create unbiased~\cite{jacob_unbiased_2020,heng_unbiased_2023} and hybrid~\cite{Juntao2025hybrid} estimators.

-Couplings have been explored in the context of uncertainty quantification (UQ) for forward problems as well.
-The authors in \cite{geraci2018leveraging} leveraged multi-fidelity techniques to define a shared space among all models using active subspaces.
-The authors in \cite{lam2020multifidelity} employ multi-fidelity techniques to reduce the computational cost of performing dimension reduction through the gradient-based active subspace method.
-In \cite{chaudhuri2018multifidelity}, the authors proposed a multi-fidelity coupled uncertainty propagation method using adaptive sampling strategies.
-These works show how the efficiency of even forward UQ methods can be tuned to increase the correlation between the different fidelities --- that good approaches to coupling can be used to improve correlation.